-At 31 December 2020, in accordance with the accounting policy the Group has not recognised deferred tax assets in respect of unused tax losses available for offsetting against future profits that may be carried forward for up to five years for EIT purpose, there are no material unrecognised deferred tax liabilities arising from temporary differences (2019: €Nil).
+At 31 December 2021, in accordance with the accounting policy the Group has not recognised deferred tax assets in respect of unused tax losses available for offsetting against future profits that may be carried forward for up to five years for EIT purpose, there are no material unrecognised deferred tax liabilities arising from temporary differences (2020: €NiI).

 The Group has not recognised deferred tax assets arising from the accumulated tax losses.
-Subject to the agreement by the Hong Kong Inland Revenue Department and the PRC local tax authority, these tax losses can be carried forward against future taxable income and amount to €24,713,000 (2019: €23,790,000).
+Subject to the agreement by the Hong Kong Inland Revenue Department and the PRC local tax authority, these tax losses can be carried forward against future taxable income and amount to €25,937,000 (2020: €24,713,000).

 Pursuant to the PRC Corporate Income Tax Law, a 10% withholding tax is levied on dividends declared to foreign investors from the foreign investment enterprises established in the PRC.
 The requirement is effective from 1 January 2008 and applies to earnings after 31 December 2007.
-A lower withholding tax rate of 5% is applied to Diamond Wood as there is a tax treaty between the PRC and Hong Kong.
+A lower withholding tax rate of 5% is possibly applied to DWC as there is a tax treaty between the PRC and Hong Kong.